 English Proficiency - The University requires all international applicants from a country whose native language is not English to provide the Test of English as a Foreign Languages (TOEFL), the International English Language Testing System (IETLS), or the Pearson Test of English (PTE) scores.
 Please note that your application will not be processed until the university receives official scores, which are valid two years from the start date of the degree program.
 There are some exceptions for students who have been living in the United States and would like to have the English Proficiency waived.
-Consult the Graduate Catalog under "English Language Requirement" and the Office of Graduate Education.
+Consult the Graduate Catalog under "English Language Requirement" and the Office of Graduate Education website for details.
+Please address all English Proficiency questions to the Office of Graduate Education.